Fran-cho/docs/chaperone.md

 ```

 #### `show()`
 Can be used to programatically open the Web Chat view.
-This is useful if you would like to open the Web Chat automatically when the page loads, or when clicking a custom butoon.
+This is useful if you would like to open the Web Chat automatically when the page loads, or when clicking a custom button.

 This method cannot be used with the `parentElement` option.